Webtrends Tracking Code

 Businesses

-Business insureds would have a duty voluntarily to disclose and not misrepresent material information known to them or that they ought to have known.
+For business insurance, the Law Commissions proposed retaining the insured's duty voluntarily to disclose and not misrepresent material information known to it or that it ought to have known.
 But a new test for materiality would replace the "prudent insurer" with a "reasonable insured".

 Instead of asking whether the information was something that would influence the judgment of a prudent insurer, the question would be whether it was something a reasonable insured in the circumstances would have appreciated the insurer would want to know about.

 In the business context, the reasonable insured test would take into account the type of market, the questions asked and whether the insured had professional advice.
-The Law Commissions believe this will be sufficiently flexible to deal with the wide range of business insureds, from sophisticated buyers acting with professional advice to small businesses buying off-the-shelf cover.
+The Law Commissions considered this would be sufficiently flexible to deal with the wide range of business insureds, from sophisticated buyers acting with professional advice to smaller businesses buying their own cover.

 Remedies for breach